priyanka-wahul/Mini-game/README.md

 # Mini-game

+# using javascript
-# using prompt I made a mini game
+#  with prompt messege I made a mini game
 # guess the number.